Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 ### 3. Browser & Device Testing

-This website has been tested in the following browsers on Desktop:
+This website has been tested on the following Desktop devices:
 *  MacBook Pro 2013 - Chrome & Safari
-*  Safari
+*  Microsoft Edge - Chrome

-This website has been tested on the following devices:
+This website has been tested on the following Mobile/Tablet devices:
 * iPhone 11 - Safari
 * iPhone 6 - Safari
 * iPhone 6s - Safari